Skip to content

 Abstract

 We explore how shocks to trade costs affect inflation dynamics in a global economy.
-We identify trade costs by exploiting bilateral trade flows for final and intermediate goods and the structure of static trade models that deliver structural gravity equations.
-We then use a local projections approach to assess the effects of estimated trade cost shocks on countries’ consumer price (CPI) inflation and other macroeconomic variables.
-Higher trade costs lead to increases in inflation and dampen economic activity.
-We propose a multi-country New-Keynesian model featuring international trade in final and intermediate goods that can replicate the macroeconomic responses we identify in the data.
-We show that a global increase in trade costs can lead to a global surge in inflation.
-We also show that the degree of trade integration and the elasticity of substitution between production inputs play an important role in shaping the response of inflation to trade cost shocks.
-We use the model to explore counterfactual paths of U.S. inflation in the aftermath of the COVID-19 pandemic.
+We exploit bilateral trade flows of final and intermediate goods together with the structure of static trade models that deliver gravity equations to identify exogenous changes in countries’ trade costs.
+We then use a local projections approach to assess the effects of trade cost shocks on countries’ consumer price (CPI) inflation.
+Higher trade costs of final goods lead to large but short-lived increases in inflation, while increases in trade costs of intermediate goods generate small but relatively more persistent increases in inflation.
+We propose a multi-country New Keynesian model featuring trade in final and intermediate goods and show that it can replicate the inflation responses we identify in the data.
+We estimate the model using historical data and use it explore the drivers of U.S. inflation in the aftermath of the COVID-19 pandemic.
+We find that trade costs explain about one percentage point of additional inflation in 2022 and contributed to the bulk of inflationary pressures in 2023.